I’ve played a lot of video games, but very few have truly blown me away.

 I’m not a very picky person.
 If it’s got a good story, decent graphics, packs in a few creative concepts or is just fun to play, I’m probably going to like it.
 That isn’t to say that I’m a bad judge; I just tend to appreciate anything that has clear time and effort put into it.
 Knights and Bikes from developer Foam Sword and Publisher Double Fine has a great story, fantastic graphics and all of the wonderful qualities mentioned above.
 Along with a whole host of other things that make it one of the best games I’ve played in some time.

 Knights and Bikes tells the story of young girls Demelza and Nessa.
 Set on a fictional British island in the 1980s, the game follows the two girls as they explore the coasts of Penzfury brought to life by their imagination.
-Along with one of Demelza’s geese, Honkers, and the head of an undead knight, the girls form a bicycle gang whose goal is to destroy a powerful curse that has begun taking over the beloved island.
+Along with one of Demelza’s goose, Honkers, and the head of an undead knight, the girls form a bicycle gang whose goal is to destroy a powerful curse that has begun taking over the beloved island.
 It’s your job to take on the role of the two imaginative bikers to save Penzfury once and for all.

 When you first load up Knights and Bikes, it may not be obvious what kind of game it is exactly.
 You’ll soon realise that it doesn’t really fit into any one genre; it’s a mixture of many things that mould together to create its own perfect mix of action, adventure and awesome.